Click play to listen to this article.

 You may have actually raised their attraction by backing off for a few days at some point.
 Maybe they were even ready to message you… but then it happened.
 You commenced the chase.
-You sent them that they text in a moment of weakness.
-You called them your darkest hour.
+You sent them that text in a moment of weakness.
+You called them in your darkest hour.
 And just like that, you obliterated what’s left of their attraction.

 To get your ex back, you first have to let them go.
 Stop chasing after them.
 Stop pursuing them.
 Go no-contact.
 Perhaps even on a social media cleanse.
 They dumped you, therefore rekindling things has to be their idea, and the bulk of the effort has to arise from their side.

 I know this goes against the conventional wisdom, that is, that you have to fight for your ex, show them how much you’ve changed, or inspire them to come back.
-But, it’s the reality.
+But it’s the reality.

 In fact, I would even argue that conventional wisdom is toxic.
 It implies that it’s right to fight for someone who gave you the boot.
 It implies that it’s right to put love above self-respect.
 It implies that there’s only one suitable partner for you.

 This shit is all backwards.
 It’s not healthy, it’s not sane, and it abso-fucking-lutely doesn’t lead to a bubbly reconciliation.

 I know every fiber in your body wants to reach out to your ex, and I know every greedy guru keeps telling you to do it, but you have to resist.

 - You can’t control the outcome of your relationship; you can’t control your ex.

 - What feels good and like a necessity is not always good or a necessity.
 And it’s definitely not good or a necessity in this.